Many or all companies we feature compensate us. Compensation and editorial

 2. Review your offer: After reviewing your independent third-party appraisal and title report, Unlock prepares an offer for you.
 This often happens within a week.

 3. Your home equity agreement funds: After you sign the closing documents, expect a secure wire transfer within a few days.
-Be sure you have all necessary identification and property-related documents to speed up the process.
+Be sure you have all the necessary identification and property-related documents to speed up the process.

 How do other home equity products compare to Unlock?

 Unlock offers a distinct way to tap into your home’s equity without monthly payments or interest rates.
 Unlike a home equity line of credit (HELOC) or a home equity loan, both of which require monthly repayments, Unlock shares in the future value of your home.
-This feature can be appealing if you’re not interested in taking on more monthly debt.

 Unlock FAQ

-After completing your application and getting an appraisal, the typical timeline to get funds from Unlock is short.
 Once you’ve signed the closing documents, expect a secure wire transfer within a few days.
 The streamlined process is designed to get the funds into your hands as soon as possible.

 Do you need to tell Unlock what the funds are used for?